 Women speaking in the assembly . . . is it proper?
 Hit Counter

-Let's consider women, and what Shaul is accused of saying about them, shall we?
+Let's consider women, and what Paul is accused of saying about their participation.

 "As in all the congregations of the qodeshim*, women should remain